saqrelfirgany/saqrelfirgany/README.md

 Localized real estate platform for the **Saudi Arabian market** with bilingual support and KSA-specific regulatory compliance.

 **What I Built:**
-- Adapted Egypt architecture for KSA market with localized features
+- Adapted the Egypt architecture for the KSA market with localized features
 - **Hijri calendar** integration for contract dates
 - Currency conversion and **investment ROI calculators**
 - Saudi Ejar platform integration for official rental contracts